Lock Haven University

-Once a plan has expired or lapsed, it cannot be reinstated.
+Once a plan has expired or lapsed, it cannot be reinstated or restarted.
 You can instead purchase a new plan and begin coverage as soon as the same day.
 Apply now for the Atlas Travel if you’d like to purchase a new plan.

 Can I cancel my Atlas Travel plan?

-If for any reason you wish to cancel your policy, you must submit your cancellation request in writing to us in order to receive a refund of premium.
-To be eligible for a full refund, the request for cancellation must be received prior to your effective date.
+Yes, to be eligible for a full refund the cancellation request must be received prior to the effective date of your insurance plan.
 Cancellation requests received after the effective date will be subject to the following conditions: